mamedev/buildtools/README.md

 Download [msys64-2016-01-02.exe](https://github.com/mamedev/buildtools/releases/download/1.1/msys64-2016-01-02.exe) if you are on 64-bit Windows or [msys32-2016-01-02.exe](https://github.com/mamedev/buildtools/releases/download/1.1/msys32-2016-01-02.exe) is you are on 32 bit Windows.
+If you are on 64-bit Windows but wish to produce binaries for both 32-bit and 64-bit download [msys64-32-2016-01-02.exe](https://github.com/mamedev/buildtools/releases/download/1.1/msys64-32-2016-01-02.exe)

 If you are installing it in a location other than the default (*c:\msys64* or *c:\msys32*), after you unpack double-click : **autorebase.bat**

 For a simple terminal use **buildtools.bat**  to start.
 For a fancy looking one use **conemu.bat**.
 For more information about Msys2, see [MSYS2 Introduction](http://sourceforge.net/p/msys2/wiki/MSYS2%20introduction/).

+In case you wish to use non-posix environment there are two additional batch files: **win32env.bat** for regular windows console, and **win32con.bat** for fancy looking conemu console.

 Then, to download the MAME source under your Msys2 user's homedir:
 ```sh